Washington State Fair

 Fair Time Accessibility

-Information regarding accommodations for persons with disabilities is available at all five information booths, located inside the Gold, Blue and Green gates, on Showplace Way and in SillyVille.
+Information regarding accommodations for persons with disabilities is available at all four information booths, located inside the Gold/Blue and Red gates and in SillyVille.
 The switchboard staff on the first floor of the Administration Building can also provide information.

 During the Washington State Fair, ride on People Movers, Mondays-Thursdays, 10 am - 7 pm, as crowds permit.
-They are handicap accessible.
+They are ADA accessible.
 You'll find stops throughout the facility.

-During the Washington State Fair, information booths are located near the Gold, Green and Blue gates, beside the Extreme Scream and in SillyVille.
-You'll find friendly attendants who will help you find whatever it is you’re looking for at the Fair.
+During the Washington State Fair, information booths are located near the Gold/Blue and Red Gates, next to the Extreme Scream and in SillyVille.
+You'll find friendly attendants who will help you find whatever it is you’re looking for at The Fair.

 Sponsored by: The News Tribune

 A first aid facility is located between the Gold and Blue Gates.
-It is staffed by American Medical Response.
-Fire department EMTs are also on the grounds to provide assistance.
-Ambulance service provided by American Medical Response.
+It is staffed by Central Pierce Fire & Rescue.
+Fire department medics are also on the grounds to provide assistance.

 If a disabled guest purchases a gate ticket and notifies the ticket seller or ticket taker that they need an Attendant/Caregiver to assist them, the Attendant can proceed to the disabled/stroller entrance with the disabled guest and receive complimentary admission to the Washington State Fair.